adriandrr/mdr_mtb-master/README.md

 ### Step 2: Setup database

 For mutation database, the pointfinder_db database was used (Johnsen et al. 2019 - https://bitbucket.org/genomicepidemiology/pointfinder_db/src/master/).
-To use this database, some changes were made.
+To parse this database, some changes were made.
 The changed database files are stored in a folder called database.
 Rename this folder to 'resources' to match the path configuration of the pipeline.
 Also, here a file called 'gene_loci.csv' can be found.
 This file specifies the loci which shall be investigated by the pipeline.
 If some changes to investigated loci are to be made, the name of the new locus must be present in the resistens-overview.txt database file from pointfinder.

 ### Step 3: Setup data